-Jean Delport at Benguela on Main is a true talent, consistently works with various local and seasonal flavours and brings them together expertly on the plate.
+Jean Delport, chef at Benguela on Main is a true talent.
+Consistently working with various local and seasonal flavours and bringing them together expertly on the plate.
 We caught up with him and found out what makes him tick.

 Crush: Can you tell us a little about yourself, your journey as a chef and how you came to be in Somerset West?

 Jean: I’m a very easy going person, but when the pressure is on, the kitchen becomes my playground.
 I’ve always loved working in the Winelands and the scenery is something you don’t see in many other places in the world.
 An exciting opportunity arose to open up a restaurant in Somerset West, where we could access all the dynamics of our local area.